top of page

 • Controlled implant positioning

-The robotic system does not replace surgical expertise.
-It enhances reproducibility and accuracy.
+The robotic system does not replace surgical expertise; it enhances reproducibility and accuracy.

 Evidence Supporting Robotic Assistance

-Key peer-reviewed publications:
+Key peer-reviewed publications include:

 1. Marchand RC et al. Robotic-assisted total knee arthroplasty improves component positioning accuracy.
 J Knee Surg.